WebKit/explainers/remote-cryptokeys/README.md

 ## Extensions to the `SubtleCrypto` Interface

 The intention of this proposal is to leverage the existing SubtleCrypto namespace.
-A platform instance of the `CryptoKey` can be passed as the key argument to existing cryptographic methods without requiring an API change.
+A remote instance of the `CryptoKey` can be passed as the key argument to existing cryptographic methods without requiring an API change.

 To support getting a `CryptoKey` handle to remote key material, we propose a new method, an alternative to the existing `generateKey()` function.
 This method takes a `RemoteKeyParams` dictionary (see above) and an array of key usages.
-Because the key is never be extractable, we omit the `extractable` boolean parameter from the method signature:
+Because remote keys are never extractable, we omit the `extractable` boolean parameter from the method signature:

 ```WebIDL
 Promise<CryptoKey> getRemoteKey(